Stuycs-K/final-project-3-huangp-shannonh/WORKLOG.md

 ### 5/25/23

 Made explanation of decoding in presentation better.
 Added another example and some more explanation for how to find echoes.
-Deleted extraneous images.

 ### 5/30/23

 Worked with Henry to upload some tutorials on how to do stuff and added more to presentation.md.
+Deleted extraneous images.
+Added more explanations on how to do echo hiding on your own in Audacity.

 ## Henry Shannon